 The walk lasted almost three hours, but you can see a small teaser about it in the video below.

 Thiago Carrapatoso is a journalist and specialist in communication, arts, and technology.
-He holds an MA from the Center for Curatorial Studies at Bard College (NY), and is a collaborator of the BaixoCentro Movement in São Paulo and the REPEP group, helping create a methodology for using heritage education against gentrification.
+He works in helping to create a methodology for using heritage education against gentrification in São Paulo.